purestorage/helm-charts/operator-csi-plugin/README.md

 # Pure CSI Operator

 ## Overview
-The Pure CSI Operator packages and deploys the Pure Service Orchestrator (PSO) CSI plugin on Kubernetes for dynamic provisioning of persistent volumes on FlashArrays and FlashBlades.
+The Pure CSI Operator packages and deploys the Pure Service Orchestrator (PSO) CSI plugin on Kubernetes for dynamic provisioning of persistent volumes on FlashArray and FlashBlade storage appliances.
 This Operator is created as a [Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) from the [pure-csi-plugin Helm chart](https://github.com/purestorage/helm-charts#purestorage-helm-charts-and-helm-operator) using the [Operator-SDK](https://github.com/operator-framework/operator-sdk#overview).
 This installation process does not require Helm installation.